Everyone Hates Performance Reviews

 In 2008, Samuel Culbert, a professor of management and organizations at UCLA’s Anderson School of Management, made waves with an op-ed against performance reviews published in The Wall Street Journal.
 He later published a book on the subject, with an admirably frank title: Get Rid of the Performance Review!: How Companies Can Stop Intimidating, Start Managing — and Focus on What Really Matters.
 Neither does he mince words when we speak by phone.
 “Everything about performance reviews is deceitful and dishonest and bogus,” he says.
 “They’re a fraud.”

 The way Culbert sees it, the performance-review dynamic is inherently doomed by the opposing goals of the manager, and the employee.
 “When it comes time for an annual performance review, the employee walks in the room and wants to hear the good things they’ve done, the contributions and sacrifices they’ve made, have been seen, valued, and they’re going to be rewarded,” he says.
 “And the boss walks in the room to tell the individual their faults.”
-Culbert, who, by his estimation, has spoken to more than a hundred thousand employees and managers about performance reviews, says that this dynamic erodes trust, often requiring that the person who hired the employee is the same one tasted with “breaking them down.”
+Culbert, who, by his estimation, has spoken to more than a hundred thousand employees and managers about performance reviews, says that this dynamic erodes trust, often requiring that the person who hired the employee is the same one tasked with “breaking them down.”
 The manager is essentially forced to find fault with an employee they may be perfectly satisfied with, because if they don’t critique them, HR will think the manager isn’t doing her job, says Culbert.

 Because the manager may not have any real investment in what she says, and the employee may have no desire to change (especially not when criticized), the entire process becomes a charade.
 Culbert, who is also a clinical psychologist, says these annual-review theatrics are hard on employee morale. “[The annual review] puts a huge amount of pressure on people, and causes people to go into a constant pretending.
 It’s a terrible pressure,” he says.
 “And we all know that when people can be their authentic selves, they have their best chance for being comfortable, and for being their best.”